Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 Let us now describe our new strategy comparing firms for which constraints tightened (UC) to firms that remained ``just'' unconstrained (UU), again starting with wage responses.
-We maintain the assumption of constant $\eta$ between these groups only.
+We only assume homogeneous $\eta$ between these groups.
 Firms that are always unconstrained respond the most, as the full demand shock is passed through to wages.
-Firms that are unconstrained at $\W^{\pre}$ but constrained at $\W^{\post}$ show a smaller pass-through, as the increase in the wage floor mutes their response.
-The assumption on $\eta$ implies that the UU group reveals the counterfactual response of the UC group had they not received the constraint, thus the differential response between UU and UC firms is the causal effect of the constraint on the wage responsiveness to shocks. \footnote{We could also compare the wage paths of UC and CC firms, maintaining the assumption of homogeneous $\eta$ between them.
-In this case, we expect larger wage responses in the UC group.} For firms facings demand shocks of the same magnitude, we expect to find a smaller rent-sharing elasticity among UC firms.
+Firms that are unconstrained at $\W^{\pre}$ but constrained at $\W^{\post}$ respond less, as the increase in the wage floor increases the wage of control firms ($Z_j=0$) in the post-period.
+The assumption on $\eta$ implies that UU firms reveal the counterfactual response of UC firms had they not received the constraint, thus the differential response between UU and UC firms is the causal effect of the constraint on the wage responsiveness to shocks.
+Then, if the demand shock is similarly strong across groups, we expect to find a smaller rent-sharing elasticity among UC firms. \footnote{One could also compare the wage paths of UC and CC firms, maintaining the assumption of homogeneous $\eta$ between them.
+In this case, we expect larger wage responses in the UC group.}

 Employment responses depend on the supply- and demand-constrained status of different firms.
-Note that, while all firms in the UC group were unconstrained before the wage floor hike, there will be a mix of supply- and demand-constrained firms in this group after the hike (since $\lowerPhi^{\post}>\upperPhi^{\pre}$ is possible, as illustrated in Panel (b) of Figure \ref{fig:model_outcomes_mw_change}).
-We might then find strong employment responsiveness in the UC group, depending on the parameters and the composition of firms. \footnote{Appendix Figure \ref{fig:model_variation_constraints_design} illustrates an event study design with an example where we assume that the employment response for UU firms is in between the responses of CC and UC firms.} Given this ambiguity, we let the data inform us about the strength of employment responses across groups.
-To the extent that employment responses are not too different, then we would expect the labor supply elasticity obtained from UC responses to be larger than the one from UU responses.
+Note that, while all firms in the UC group are unconstrained before the wage floor hike, there will be a mix of supply- and demand-constrained firms after the hike ($\lowerPhi^{\post}>\upperPhi^{\pre}$ is possible, as illustrated in Panel (b) of Figure \ref{fig:model_outcomes_mw_change}).
+We might then find strong employment responsiveness in the UC group. \footnote{Appendix Figure \ref{fig:model_variation_constraints_design} illustrates an event study design with an example where we assume that the employment response for UU firms is in between the responses of CC and UC firms.} Given this ambiguity, we let the data inform us about the strength of employment responses across groups.
+To the extent that employment responses are not too different, we would expect the labor supply elasticity obtained from UC responses to be larger than the one obtained from UU responses.